March 6 – Pre-Conference and Special Sessions

 As the development industry continues to diversify, THDA is pleased to host its first all-women panel of prominent leaders in the housing development space.
 We invite men and women to join our discussion on how to manage smart risk-taking and increase resilience, how to find alternative solutions to longstanding problems, and other advice that housing professionals often seek from leaders in the development industry.
 This session will also highlight the leadership journey of each of these accomplished business leaders and their keen perspectives on the future of affordable housing development.

-Panelists: Kim Grant Brown, Owner – Kim Grant Homes; Emily Baron Bernstein, Vice President – McCormick, Baron & Salazar; Linda Mandolini, President – Eden Housing; Moderator – Shanna Hughey, Think Tennessee
+Panelists: Kim Grant Brown, Owner – Grant & Company; Emily Baron Bernstein, Vice President – McCormack, Baron & Salazar; Linda Mandolini, President – Eden Housing; Moderator – Shanna Hughey, Think Tennessee

 The National Alliance to End Homelessness estimated over 530,000 people experienced homelessness in the US in 2017 – a national increase of .7% from 2016.
 Of those, over 40,000 are veterans of the US military.
 Although Alliance data for 2017 notes a decrease in the homeless veteran population in Tennessee between 2016 and 2017, assisting our veteran community to find reliable and affordable housing still remains a challenge.
 This panel will examine veteran homelessness in Tennessee and the services and programs available to help veterans in need of assistance to find shelter and transition to a permanent and affordable housing solution.